-LAANC (pronounced “Lance”) will provide part 101 & 107 UAS operators a streamlined solution to enable real time automated notification and authorization.
-That will reduce the time from 90 days down to almost instant approval.
-Implementation began with 50 airports in the fall of 2017, and will expand over the next few years.
+LAANC (pronounced “Lance”) will provide part 101 (hobby) & 107 (RPC) UAS operators a streamlined solution to enable real time automated notification and authorization.
+That will reduce the time from up to 90 days down to almost instant approval.
+Implementation began with 50 airports in the fall of 2017, and will expand to completion expected in September 2018.

-LAANC will also provide a means for drone hobbyists to notify air traffic control when they plan to fly within five miles of an airport, a requirement expressed by Congress in 2012 FAA reauthorization legislation.
-The LAANC roll out is in progress.
+LAANC will also provide a means for drone hobbyists to notify air traffic control when they plan to fly within five miles of an airport, a requirement expressed by Congress in 2012 FAA re-authorization legislation.
+The LAANC roll out completed in September of 2018.

-This overview will provide the student with an introduction to this new system.
-The FAA says that LAANC is due to roll out before end of this year.
+This overview will provide the student with an introduction to the LAANC system.

 Course length: 15 mins